TobiasWaslowski/oauth-token-filter/README.md

 The OAuthTokenProvider filters all server Requests and Responses from and to the client.
 By default, the filter() functions work as follows:
-* filter(ClientRequestContext) adds a Token to every request that the client sends
+* `filter(ClientRequestContext)` adds a Token to every request that the client sends
-* filter(ClientRequestContext, ClientResponseContext) checks if the server responds with a 401 Unauthorized and resets the token if it does.
+* `filter(ClientRequestContext, ClientResponseContext)` checks if the server responds with a 401 Unauthorized status and resets the token if it does.

 ## Developing